selimslab/selimslab.github.io/_NOTES/arts/philosophy/your-best-friend.md

 Love you, accept you, believe in you

-Treat yourself as you treat a friend
+Would I treat a friend as I treat myself?